Principles of Group Psychotherapy

 - Critically examine specific problems in the conduct of

-Farooq Mohyuddin, MD is the Director of the Psychiatry Residency Program at St. Elizabeth’s Hospital.
-He is also on the faculty of the Group Psychotherapy Training Program at the Washington School of Psychiatry.
+Farooq Mohyuddin, MD is the Chair of Psychiatry Training and Director Residency Training at St. Elizabeth's Hospital.
+He is also Chair of the Group Psychotherapy Training Program at the Washington School of Psychiatry.
 His interests include teaching, group psychotherapy and psychopharmacology.

 Eligibility And Selection